 The division increases student access to internationally recognized Indiana University and Purdue University degrees by partnering with IPFW's academic departments to provide the alternative delivery of college credit courses.
-The division manages off-campus instruction (Auburn, Bluffton, Decatur, Huntington, Kendallville, and the IPFW Warsaw Center), distance learning delivery (TV, DVD, Internet, and teleconferencing), and the university's Weekend College program.
-In addition, the division administers the associate and bachelor's degrees in general studies (A.A.G.S. and B.G.S.) and offers special workshops for teachers that provide graduate credit applicable toward relicensure.
+The division manages off-campus instruction (including the Public Safety Academy of Northeast Indiana, Kendallville, and the IPFW Warsaw Center), online-learning delivery (TV, Internet, and interactive video conferencing), and the university's Weekend College program.
+In addition, the division administers the associate and bachelor's degrees in general studies (A.A.G.S and B.G.S.) and offers special workshops for teachers that provide graduate credit applicable toward relicensure.

 The Division of Continuing Studies also provides noncredit options, many of which yield continuing education units.
 These include public courses for personal and professional development and customized corporate training for regional businesses.
+For more targeted, in-depth training, selected professional development courses are grouped into certificate programs.
+These options offer students concise, career-related education.

-For more information about the Division of Continuing Studies and a listing of available courses, see www.ipfw.edu/dcs.
+For more information about the Division of Continuing Studies and a listing of available courses, see ipfw.edu/dcs.